lightfeed/extractor/README.md

 ## How It Works

+1. **Browser Loading (New!)**: Use the new `Browser` class to load web pages with Stealth Playwright, handling JavaScript-rendered content with built-in anti-bot patches.
+Choose between local, serverless, or remote browser configurations for maximum flexibility.

-1. **HTML to Markdown Conversion**: If the input is HTML, it's first converted to clean, LLM-friendly markdown.
+2. **HTML to Markdown Conversion**: HTML content (either from a browser or direct HTML string) is converted to clean, LLM-friendly markdown.
 This step can optionally extract only the main content, include images, and clean URLs by removing tracking parameters.
 See [HTML to Markdown Conversion](#html-to-markdown-conversion) section for details.
 The `convertHtmlToMarkdown` function can also be used standalone.

-2. **LLM Processing**: The markdown is sent to an LLM in JSON mode (Google Gemini 2.5 flash or OpenAI GPT-4o mini by default) with a prompt to extract structured data according to your Zod schema or enrich existing data objects.
+3. **LLM Processing**: The markdown is sent to an LLM in JSON mode (Google Gemini 2.5 flash or OpenAI GPT-4o mini by default) with a prompt to extract structured data according to your Zod schema or enrich existing data objects.
 You can set a maximum input token limit to control costs or avoid exceeding the model's context window, and the function will return token usage metrics for each LLM call.

-3. **JSON Sanitization**: If the LLM structured output fails or doesn't fully match your schema, a sanitization process attempts to recover and fix the data.
+4. **JSON Sanitization**: If the LLM structured output fails or doesn't fully match your schema, a sanitization process attempts to recover and fix the data.
 This makes complex schema extraction much more robust, especially with deeply nested objects and arrays.
 See [JSON Sanitization](#json-sanitization) for details.

-4. **URL Validation**: All extracted URLs are validated - handling relative URLs, removing invalid ones, and repairing markdown-escaped links.
+5. **URL Validation**: All extracted URLs are validated - handling relative URLs, removing invalid ones, and repairing markdown-escaped links.
 See [URL Validation](#url-validation) section for details.

 ## Why use an LLM extractor?
-💡 Understands natural language criteria and context to extract the data you need, not just raw content as displayed
+- 💡 Understands natural language criteria and context to extract the data you need, not just raw content as displayed

-🚀 One solution works across all websites — no need to build custom scrapers for each site
+- 🚀 One solution works across all websites — no need to build custom scrapers for each site

-🔁 Resilient to website changes, e.g., HTML structure, CSS selectors, or page layout
+- 🔁 Resilient to website changes, e.g., HTML structure, CSS selectors, or page layout

-✅ LLMs are becoming more accurate and cost-effective
+- ✅ LLMs are becoming more accurate and cost-effective

 ## Installation